 Warnings While Using This Medicine

-- Tell your doctor if you have liver disease, kidney disease, or any infections.
+- Tell your doctor if you have kidney disease, liver disease (including tumors), or an infection.

 - Cancer medicine can cause nausea or vomiting, sometimes even after you receive medicine to prevent these effects.
 Ask your doctor or nurse about other ways to control any nausea or vomiting that might happen.